Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 If we were to measure the ancilla register, it would tell us something about the input register.
 Specifically, it would tell us which of the eight parts of the superposition survived.
-But note that, regardless of that measurement result, the surviving state is always a periodic quantum state with period 8.
+But, regardless of that measurement result, the surviving state is always a periodic quantum state with period 8.
 Only the offset of the state changes.

 Note that, even if we haven't measured the ancilla register yet, it's reasonable for us to say "the input register contains a periodic quantum state with period 8".
-In fact it's reasonable to say that even if we plan to just chuck the ancilla register away without bothering to measure it.
+In fact that's reasonable to say even if we plan to just chuck the ancilla register away without bothering to measure it.
 It's the initialization of the ancilla register that split the input register into separate non-interacting pieces.
-The only practical difference between initializating the ancilla register, and doing a "real" measurement, is that a "real" measurement can't be undone.
-Initializaing the ancilla register can be undone by subtracting the input register out of it; we're just not going to do that.
+The only practical difference between doing a "real" measurement and initializing that ancilla register is that a "real" measurement can't be undone but the ancilla register could be cleared by subtracting the input register out of it (...but we're not going to do that).

 To convince you that the input register really does contain a periodic state, even if we don't condition on or measure the second register, let's make another circuit in Quirk.
 The frequency peaks don't move when you offset the input signal, so it really shouldn't matter that there's an unknown or even unmeasured offset.